What is More Than Words?

-This program is for parents of autistic children aged under six years.
+This program is for parents of autistic children aged under 6 years.

-All the Hanen programs, including More Than Words®, are based on a theory that says that language develops as a result of how children interact with others, especially carers.
+All the Hanen programs, including More Than Words, are based on the theory that language develops through children’s interactions with others, especially carers.
 According to this theory, if parents learn to be more responsive to their children, they can create opportunities for children to communicate as part of everyday activities.

-The More Than Words® program uses approaches based on Applied Behavioural Analysis (ABA), while emphasising child-centred activities within a family’s routine, like playing and sharing books.
+The More Than Words program emphasises child-centred activities within a family’s routine, like playing and sharing books.

 - Initial assessment.

-- Group program – groups of eight families attend 8-10 weekly sessions (2.5 hours each) at a centre.
+- Group program – groups of 8 families attend 8-10 weekly sessions (2½ hours each) at a centre.

-- Coaching sessions – three for each family.
+- Coaching sessions – 3 for each family.
 Parents are video-recorded at home as they use the skills they’ve been taught with their children.
 The program trainer provides feedback on the recorded material.

-Aside from these centre-based aspects of the program, the program is mainly implemented in children’s natural environments by parents.
+Aside from these centre-based aspects of the program, parents do most of the program’s activities in children’s natural environments.

-Some research shows positive effects, but more research is needed.
-The program is based on well-established principles, including ABA, which are well supported by research.
-Research has shown improvements in parent-child interactions and in children’s communication, particularly for children who started the program with more limited skills.
+Some research shows positive effects from the program itself.
+For example, research has shown improvements in parent-child interactions and in children’s communication, particularly for children who started the program with more limited skills.

-A Hanen-certified speech pathologist who has had specialised training at the Hanen Centre delivers the More Than Words® program.
+Only Hanen-certified speech pathologists who’ve had specialised training at the Hanen Centre can run the More Than Words program.